keithatxxdotnetwork/all-docs/README.md

-This repo is for testing the deployment of xx Network Documents
+This repo is for testing and staging for the deployment of xx Network Documents